blentz100/smartlock/README.md

 real-time streaming concepts in a concise and visually engaging way.

 In the gif below, note that there are two tabs open, but pointing to the same URL.
-The purpose is to show the real-time streaming updates between separate instances of the application.
+The purpose is to show the real-time streaming updates across separate instances of the application.

 ![Smartlock Demo](assets/demo.gif)